appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/post-message.md

 ## Iframe widget in Appsmith app

+In this scenario, you are building an Appsmith that has an Iframe widget called `Iframe1`.
+There is an external page embedded within that Iframe widget, and you are setting up communication between the embedded page and the Iframe in Appsmith.

 ### From Appsmith to embedded page

-Imagine you are building an app in Appsmith that has an Iframe widget called `Iframe1` containing an embedded page.
-To send data to a page embedded in an Appsmith Iframe widget:
+To send data to a page that's embedded in an Appsmith Iframe widget:

 1. Drag and drop an [Input](/reference/widgets/input/) widget and a [Button](/reference/widgets/button) widget onto the canvas.
 2. In the button's **onClick** event property, select **Post message**.
 Set the **Message** to `{{ Input1.text }}` and **Target iframe** to `Iframe1`.